Assign 0: UNIX Warm up

 The electronic version should be in

-directory before the next
+the turnin directory before the next

 class.